 For example, in the case of FMD, all cloven-hoofed animals would be subject to the movement restrictions associated with a livestock standstill.
 This would include livestock such as cattle, pigs, sheep, goats, deer, and camelids such as camels, llamas and alpacas.

 The geographic area affected by a livestock standstill will depend on the size and nature of the disease outbreak.
 It could range from a single region to the entire state.
 Where multiple states are involved or concerned, the livestock standstill may include those jurisdictions or the entire country.

 Any vehicle that is carrying animals at risk of infection or unloads these animals after a livestock standstill commences may be directed to take certain action.
 Vehicles include:

 - vehicles that carry products derived from at-risk animals, including meat and milk

 - vehicles that carry products used by at-risk animals, including stockfeed trucks, molasses tankers, milk trucks, farm 4WDs, farm tractors and farm motorbikes.

 Ending a livestock standstill

 A livestock standstill will end once urgent disease-control objectives have been met.
-These may include:
+This typically includes:

-Any changes or actions during or after a standstill will be well publicised by the Department of Agriculture and Fisheries and through industry networks.
+Any actions required during or after a livestock standstill will be communicated by the Department of Agriculture and Fisheries and through industry networks.